alexpritc/AINT155-Coursework-Top-Down-Game/README.md

 # Instructions for usage

-1. Double click the folder "The Dawn Of Tim - Beta Build"
+1. Double click the folder "Alpha Build"

-2. Click on and download the .exe file inside ("The Dawn Of Tim - Beta Build.exe")
+2. Click on and download the .exe file inside ("Alpha Build.exe")

 3. Run said executable file and enjoy!